medialab/xan/docs/cmd/search.md

 By default, the pattern is a regex and is applied to each field in each row, and if any field matches, then the row is written to the output.
-The columns to search can be limited with the '-s, --select' flag (but the full row is still written to the output if there is a match).
+The columns to search can be limited with the -s, --select flag (but the full row is still written to the output if there is a match).

 The pattern can also be an exact match, case sensitive or not.